Businesses have many tools at their disposal for gathering audience feedback. Surveys and questionnaires are two of these methods.

 Your next step to begin making questionnaires and surveys for data collection is to choose a template.
 You can opt to create a blank questionnaire with Google Forms instead.

-In your survey vs. questionnaire examples, consider how you mix open-ended and closed questions.
+When crafting your surveys and questionnaires, be mindful of how you balance open-ended and closed questions.
 Here’s an example of a closed-ended question:

 The best types of surveys use both question types because they provide qualitative and quantitative data.

-At the conclusion of making your survey vs. questionnaire examples, don’t forget to send them to your audience!
+After finalizing your surveys or questionnaires, be sure to distribute them to your target audience!
 Click the purple “Send” button to begin sharing your form with others.

 The Google survey maker gives you a few options for sharing your various types of questionnaires.
 You can send them by direct link or email.
 You can also share directly on Facebook or Twitter.